Intromittent organ: Arachnids

-In spiders the intromittent organs are the male pedipalps, even though these are not primarily sexual organs, but serve as indirect mating organs; in the male the pedipalps have hollow, clubbed tips, often of complex internal anatomy.
-The sexually mature male typically deposits his semen onto a specially woven silken mat, then sucks the emission into his pedipalps.
+In spiders, the intromittent organs are the male pedipalps, even though these are not primarily sexual organs, but serve as indirect mating organs; in the male the pedipalps have hollow, clubbed tips, often of complex internal anatomy.
+The sexually mature male typically deposits semen from the palpal bulb onto a specially woven silken mat, then sucks the emission into his pedipalps.
 In mating, he inserts the openings of the pedipalps in turn into the epigyne, the female external genital structure.

-In Solifugae sperm transfer is also indirect; the male deposits a spermatophore on the ground, picks it up in his chelicerae, then inserts it into the female's genital opening.
+In Solifugae, sperm transfer is also indirect; the male deposits a spermatophore on the ground, picks it up in his chelicerae, then inserts it into the female's genital opening.

 In Opiliones (harvestmen), males have a structure called a penis, which is not present in other arachnids.

 Millipedes

 In most millipedes, sperm transfer is performed by one or two pair of modified legs called gonopods, which are often on the seventh body segment.
-During mating, a male bends his body to collect a spermatophore from the genital pore of his third segment, and inserts it into the female’s body.
+During mating, a male bends his body to collect a spermatophore from the genital pore of his third segment, and inserts it into the female's body.
 Gonopods vary greatly among millipedes, and are often used to identify species.

 Insects

 Male insects possess an aedeagus, whose function is directly analogous to that of the vertebrate penis.
 Some insects also have claspers.
 Male moths have an additional organ called the juxta, which supports the aedeagus.
 These however are generalisations, and insect genitalia vary enormously in anatomy and in application.
-For example, some insects, most notoriously the Cimicidae and some Strepsiptera practise traumatic insemination, in which the intromittent organ pierces the abdominal wall and the semen is deposited into the hemocoel.
+For example, some insects, most notoriously the Cimicidae and some Strepsiptera, practise traumatic insemination, in which the intromittent organ pierces the abdominal wall and the semen is deposited into the hemocoel.